weakish/migemo-dict-zh/README.md

 This repository contains:

-- a dictionary to use cmigemo whith Chinese
+- a dictionary to use cmigemo with Chinese
 - a Rakefile.rb to build the dictionary

 ## Usage